TheSocialNetwork2/legendary-eureka/README.md

 ### App Evaluation
 - **Category:** Social Networking
 - **Mobile:** This app would primarily be useful on mobile phones, since they are portable.
-It could also be viable on a computer.*
+It could also be viable on a computer.
-- **Story:** Collects data of user’s activities, and connects them with other users doing the same activity.*
+- **Story:** Collects data of user’s activities, and connects them with other users doing the same activity.
-- **Market:** Any individual could use this app, and it would be especially useful in situations such as the one we are in right now with COVID*
+- **Market:** Any individual could use this app, and it would be especially useful in situations such as the one we are in right now with COVID.
 - **Habit:** This app would be used as much as the user wants to use it.
-It is also dependent on the common activities that the user does, and whether or not the user wants to do this activity with other people.*
+It is also dependent on the common activities that the user does, and whether or not the user wants to do this activity with other people.
 - **Scope:** The purpose of this app is to connect people with similar interests.
-It then has the potential to grow into something as big as Twitter or Facebook, but in a different way since these users would potentially connect face to face.*
+It then has the potential to grow into something as big as Twitter or Facebook, but in a different way since these users would potentially connect face to face.

 ## Product Spec